MiniOcto/MiniOcto.github.io/about.md

 ### More Information

-I am a human living on the planet earth
+I am a human living on the planet earth.

-### Contact me?
+### Contact me
-Dont!
+My github usernam is MiniOcto.